 Total | 70 |

-Alongside the skilled worker route, there are a number of other immigration routes, which are set out below.
+Although, the skilled worker route, there are a number of other immigration routes, which are set out below.
 Full details of each route can be found on GOV.UK

-From January 2021, the current Global Talent route will open to EU citizens on the same basis as non-EU citizens.
+From January 2021, the current Global Talent visa will open to EU citizens on the same basis as non-EU citizens.
 This means the most highly skilled, who can achieve the required level of points, will be able to enter the UK without a job offer if they are endorsed by a recognised UK body, as approved by the Home Office.

 An employer will not need to be a Home Office licensed visa sponsor to employ a migrant under the Global Talent route.

-This route is designed to attract recognised global leaders and promising individuals in science, humanities, engineering, the arts and digital technology.
+In short this route is designed to attract recognised global leaders and promising individuals in science, humanities, engineering, the arts and digital technology.
 Top scientists and researchers can benefit from a quicker endorsement process as part of a fast track STEM scheme.

 As of July 2020, the current list of approved endorsing bodies is as follows: